-Athlete's Name: Date of Birth: G rade: School:S Sport: We accept and understand that the sport/activity of c and hazards that may cause serious personal injury, necessitating long term care and significantly impairing understand that the above-described injuries and oth serious neck and spinal injuries potentially resulting in blindness; serious injury to all internal organs; serious tendons; contusions; dislocations; sprains; strains; are this sport/activity.
-We accept and understand that cer with them a greater inherent risk of injury. including death, severe paralysis or brain injurying enjoyment of life or life activities.
-We accept and er injuries, including but not limited to: concussions; n complete or partial paralysis; brain damage; s injury to all bones, joints, ligaments, muscles and fractures, may occur as a result of participating in 1.
-We understand that the inherent risks of this sport/essential qualities of the activity/sport.
-We have revie appreciate them and still desire to participate in the a (Student Initial) (Parent Initial) We certify that (Student Name) conditions which could interfere with or compromise I (Student Initial) (Parent Initial) has no medical or physical nis/her safety in participating in this activity.
-3. I authorize qualified emergency medical professionals to examine, and in the event of an injury or serious illness, to administer emergency medical care to the above-named student.
-(Parent Initial) 4.
-In the event it becomes necessary for school distri- above-named student, we understand that neither the financial liability for the expenses incurred because o circumstances.
-(Student Initial) (Parent Initial) e staff member nor the school district assumes 5.
-I certify that my household has sufficient medical ir resultant care for any injury that may be sustained by (Parent Initial)
+Athlete's Name: Date of Birth: Grade: School: Sport: and hazards that may cause serious personal injurancessitating long term care and significantly impartunderstand that the above-described injuries and serious neck and spinal injuries potentially resulting blindness; serious injury to all internal organs; serious tendons; contusions; dislocations; sprains; strains; hiring enjoyment of life or life activities.
+We accept and other injuries, including but not limited to: concussions; 1.
+We understand that the inherent risks of this speessential qualities of the activity/sport.
+We have reappreciate them and still desire to participate in the (Student Initial) (Parent Initial) We certify that (Student Name) conditions which could interfere with or compromis (Student Initial) (Parent Initial) 3.
+I authorize qualified emergency medical profess serious illness, to administer emergency medical of (Parent Initial) 4.
+In the event it becomes necessary for school disabove-named student, we understand that neither financial liability for the expenses incurred because circumstances.
+(Student Initial) (Parent Initial) e of the accident, injury, illness and/or unforeseen 5.
+I certify that my household has sufficient medica resultant care for any injury that may be sustained (Parent Initial) al insurance to facilitate any necessary medical care or by the above-named student.